 The point of dictionaries is to describe how language is used, not to police it.
 Protests against dictionaries are nothing new.

 They are among 203 new words which appear in the dictionary for the very first time.
 Other words which are part of the October 2019 update include Jedi, nomophobia and easy-breezy.
 The letter 'O' has also been added and is defined as being "used to symbolise a hug especially at the end of a letter or greetings card".
+Here are just some of the words that have been added to the latest update: chewy, n.: Chewing gum; a piece of chewing gum.chillax, v.: intransitive.
+The full list is available on the Oxford English Dictionary (OED) website.
 Oxford English Dictionary adds new entries: chuddies, jibbons and fantoosh.
 English speakers from around the world have flocked to help the Oxford English Dictionary expand its coverage of regional vocabulary, with a new update including suggestions such as jibbons, chuddies and sitooterie.

 The dictionary launched its Words Where You Are appeal to the public last year to mark the 90th anniversary of the completion of its first edition.
 The regional vocabulary suggestions which have poured in from readers ever since span the globe, from the Welsh English term for spring onions, “jibbons”, to the name for the regional dialect heard in New Orleans, “Yat”, which is derived from the greeting: “Where y’at?”
 'Single-use' named 2018 word of the year.
 Single-use, a term referring to products – often made of plastic –that are made to be used once and thrown away, has been named Collins Dictionary’s word of the year for 2018.